Equivariant Degenerations of Plane Curve Orbits: Cubic plane curves

 \section{Cubic plane curves}

-Although the computations of $p_C$ for cubic plane curves $C$ are elementary, we provide them here for the sake of completeness.
+The computations of $\p_C$ for cubic plane curves $C$ are elementary, but we provide them here for the sake of completeness.

-The following table provides a complete list of polynomials $p_C$:
+The following table provides a complete list of polynomials classes $[\Orb(C)]_{GL(V)}$ for all cubics.
+When the automorphism group is infinite, the entries are simply $[\Orb(C)]_{GL(V)}$.
+When the automorphism group is finite, the entries are $\p_{C}$.

+Let us only indicate the methods of calculation, leaving details to the reader.
 The formulas for a triple line, double line plus line, conic plus line, and triangle can all be obtained via presentation and integration along the lines of \cite[Theorem 3.1]{FNR06} and \Cref{fourlines}.
 This is the method of resolution and integration \cite[Section 3]{FR06}.

 The formula for three concurrent lines, conic plus tangent line and cuspidal cubic can be gotten by applying Kazarian's formula \cite[Theorem 1]{Kazarian} for counting $D_4$, $A_3$, and $A_2$ singularities respectively.
 This was carried out for the case of quartic plane curves for $A_6$, $D_6$, and $E_6$ in the proof of \Cref{A6E6orbit}.
-The formula for smooth and nodal cubics and be obtained by their predegree formulas \cite[Section 3.6]{AF93} and \Cref{projectivethom}.
+The formula for smooth and nodal cubics can be obtained by their predegree formulas \cite[Section 3.6]{AF93} and \Cref{projectivethom}.